rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 ## Conditional Steps

+### For projects that have customized the Hive service
+The hive service base image has been switched from `docker.io/eclipse-temurin:17-jre` to `registry.access.redhat.com/ubi9/openjdk-17-runtime:1.21`.
+Projects should update their Hive service Dockerfile or any related startup configuration script to use `microdnf` instead `apt-get` as the package manager if applicable

 ## Final Steps - Required for All Projects
 ### Finalizing the Upgrade
 1. Run `./mvnw org.technologybrewery.baton:baton-maven-plugin:baton-migrate` to apply the automatic migrations